 For community-led construction projects, the City defines a community group as a not-for-profit organization formed to further community, recreation, sport, arts, cultural or social objectives.
-This definition includes:
+This definition includes groups such as:

-- Community leagues.
+- community leagues

-- Minor and specialty sports organizations.
+- minor and specialty sport organizations

-- Arts and multicultural organizations.
+- arts and multicultural organizations

-- Indigenous and seniors organizations.
+- Indigenous and seniors organizations

-Successful projects depend on building the right team by inviting new members to join the board or setting up a sub-committee to take on the project.
+Successful projects depend on building the right team from the start, either by inviting new members to join the board or by setting up a sub-committee to take on the project.
 These decisions will be different for every group and every project.
-The specific roles and responsibilities of project members are described in more detail in Chapter 8 (Roles and Responsibilities).
+The specific roles and responsibilities of project members are described in more detail in chapter 8 (Roles and Responsibilities).